Avinash-chande/Searching-Sorting-linked-List/README.md

 # Searching & Sorting Algorithms + Linked List Operations

-This repository contains implementations of common searching and sorting algorithms, along with various linked list data-structure operations, all written in C++.
+This repository contains implementations of common searching and sorting algorithms, along with various linked list data-structure operations, all written in C++
 It is ideal for algorithm exploration, interview prep, educational reference, or stepping into data structures with hands-on code.

 ---